-The PELUM vision is that farmers, men and women, especially smallholders, are managing sustainably their environment and have the capacity to identify problems, to experiment and innovate, using locally available resources.
+The PELUM vision is that farmers, men and women, especially smallholders, manage their environment sustainably and are able to identify problems, experiment and innovate, using locally available resources.
 PELUM wants to see that farmers are well organised and have formed strong networks to promote their interests at local and national level.
-It builds the capacity of its members in Sustainable Agriculture, strengthens training skills for empowering farmer groups as well as communication skills, supports members in fundraising and organises action-Learning processes.
-PELUM gives high priority to gender policies.
-PELUM-Tanzania is to establish an information centre as a tool for documentation and communication to capitalise experiences and disseminate them in the network.
-It is also an advocacy tool with and for Farmer Organisations and Development Organisations to influence Government, Donors and NGOs on development issues and policies based on common analysis between farmers and organisations, especially on free market mechanisms.
+It builds the capacity of its members in sustainable agriculture, strengthens communication and training skills for empowering farmer groups, supports members in fundraising and organises action-learning processes.
+PELUM gives high priority to gender issues.
+PELUM-Tanzania supports documentation and communication to capitalise experiences and disseminate them in the network.
+It also engages in advocacy with and for farmer organisations and development organisations to influence Government, donors and NGOs on development issues and policies based on joint analysis by farmers and other organisations, especially on marketing issues.

-Almost in the same period, the second phase of the Indigenous Soil and Water Conservation programme (ISWC II) ran in Tanzania, mostly in the Southern Highlands.
-It emphasised the PID approach, provided training to extension, research and NGO staff to work with farmer innovators to develop more sustainable SWC practices and initiated policy dialogue at the district and national level.
-ISWC II was organised as a partnership programme, coordinated by the Cooperative College in Moshi but closely involving the Sokoine University of Agriculture, Uyole Research Station, the district governments, MIVWATA and several NGOs.
+During almost the same period, the second phase of the Indigenous Soil and Water Conservation (ISWC II) programme ran in Tanzania, mostly in the Southern Highlands.
+It emphasised the PID approach, provided training to extension, research and NGO staff to work with farmer innovators to develop more sustainable SWC practices and engaged in policy dialogue at district and national level.
+ISWC II was organised as a partnership programme, coordinated by the Cooperative College in Moshi and closely involving Sokoine University of Agriculture, Uyole Research Station, the district governments, MVIWATA and several NGOs.

 In March 2004, the late Fr.
-Yves Marché, who was the Country Representative for PELUM-Tanzania, participated in the Prolinnova International Partners Workshop in Ethiopia where he shared the above Tanzanian experience in promoting local innovation for sustainable agriculture.
-Since then, PELUM-Tanzania took the initiative with support from ETC Foundation in the Netherlands to develop a Prolinnova-Tanzania initiative and was successful in mobilising resources from various sources to operate from 1 January 2005 onwards.
+Yves Marché, who was Country Representative for PELUM-Tanzania, took part in the Prolinnova International Partners Workshop in Ethiopia where he shared the Tanzanian experiences in promoting local innovation for sustainable agriculture.
+PELUM-Tanzania then took the initiative with support from ETC Foundation in the Netherlands to develop a Prolinnova-Tanzania multistakeholder platform and mobilised resources from various sources to operate from 1 January 2005 onwards.

 One difference between Prolinnova-Tanzania and other Prolinnova Country Platforms is that Prolinnova-Tanzania’s activities are being carried out together with those of a biosafety initiative.
-These two initiatives have been combined to form the so-called "Promoting Local Innovation and Biosafety Project", which receives co-funding from EED, a German Protestant Church organization, and (until recently) DGIS Netherlands through ETC. In the process of setting up Prolinnova-Tanzania, farmers working with PELUM-Tanzania member organisations in various parts of the country formulated the following main long-term challenges:
+These two initiatives have been combined to form the so-called “Promoting Local Innovation and Biosafety Project”, which receives co-funding from EED, a German Protestant Church organisation, and (until 2010) the Netherlands Government through ETC Foundation.
+In the process of setting up Prolinnova-Tanzania, farmers working with PELUM-Tanzania member organisations in various parts of the country formulated the following main long-term challenges:

-- Farmers, men and women, want to increase their ability and power to manage properly our natural resources in our environment.
+- Farmers, men and women, want to increase their ability and power to manage properly their natural resources in our environment.